CartoDB/documentation/app/content/faqs/categories/support-packages.md

 ---
 ##### How to submit an issue to our Support team?
 Support issues should be submitted via the indicated email address based on your selected Support Package.
-Customers with an Elite Support Package are given access to a telephone number where support issues can be submitted as well.
 * Individual plan users will contact the Support team, writing to support@carto.com.
 * Enterprise account users will contact Support with enterprise-support@carto.com.
-* Elite accounts will have dedicated email addresses for P1, for P3 they will contact support with enterprise-support@carto.com.
+* Elite accounts will have dedicated email addresses for P1, for P3 and P2 they will contact support with enterprise-support@carto.com.

 ---
 ##### What is the issue and severity classification?